apredeus/multi-bacpipe/tutorial/TUTORIAL.md

 ## Multi-strain ("multi") workflow
 ### Downloading the necessary files

 Processing differs significantly for multiple strains.
-In order to demonstrate how it works, we will use a small part of [GSE119724](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119724) dataset, in which expression in *Salmonella* Typhimurium strains 4/74 and D23580 was compared under various *in vitro* conditions and inside macrophages.
+In order to demonstrate how it works, we will use a small part of [GSE119724](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE119724) dataset, in which expression in *Salmonella* Typhimurium strains 4/74 and D23580 (often shortened to D23) was compared under various *in vitro* conditions and inside macrophages.
 For simplicity, we will only use 6 samples of bacteria grown under *in vitro* conditions that induce SPI-2 gene expression (low pH, low phosphorus) - InSPI2.

 First of all, let's choose a directory with plenty (~ 50 Gb) of space and enter it.